 Phineas and Pherdinand came from “A Wing & A Prayer Farm” of Shaftsbury, VT.
 Shetland sheep are a small breed that produce a beautiful high-quality fleece every year.
 Their fleece comes in 11 colors.

 Phineas and Pherdinand have small spiral horns.
-Only male sheep grow horns.
-Their horns will not be full grown until they are 3 years old.
-Shetland Sheep originate from the Shetland Islands in Scotland.
+Depending on the breed, both male and female sheep can have horns.
+In the Shetland breed, females do sometimes have horns, but they do not spiral.
+As Phineas and Pherdinand age their horns will continue to grow.
+Shetland sheep originate from the Shetland Islands in Scotland.
 They will grow to be 90-120 lbs.
 Shetland sheep produce 2-4 lbs. of fleece every year.
-They can be sheared once or twice a year depending on the farmers preference.
+They can be sheared once or twice a year depending on farmers preference.

 Puck is dark reddish/brown and has a black stripe down the center of his back.
 He is the only boy in our goat herd.
 Puck is very friendly and loves to be near everyone; goat or human.
 Like Tansy, he loves all treats and is also very fond of chin and neck scratches.
 If you stop petting him before he’s ready to be done, he will pick up one of his front hooves and gently pat you on the leg until you resume petting him.